aminaibrahim/FABLab/README.md

  “FabLab - MESCE” also hosts a number other technologies and equipments which provide broad manufacturing capability, including precision laser  cutters and moulding and milling equipment through electronic  components and circuit boards.
  It was decided to conduct a 2 week training programme for the students to familarise with the machines and technologies.

 # What inspired me to attend the training?

   The main thing that inspired me was to know what is FabLab.
 From different people i came to know that our college 'MES College Of Enginnering , Kuttipuram is the only college in the malabar region to have a  FabLab.
 So as a final year student of this college, I want to know what it is all about.

- ## A WALK THROUGH THE TRAINING SESSION...
+## A WALK THROUGH THE TRAINING SESSIONS...

  # Day 1